bogdanr/bogdanr.github.io/_posts/2026-06-10-making-local-llm-fast.md

 ### But is it actually faster than ollama?

-Here is where I have to be honest, because it's easy to lie with a chart.

 ollama is the popular way to run local models.
 It's built on the same engine (llama.cpp) that Fono uses.
 I imported the exact same model file into ollama and ran the exact same conversation over its local API, feeding its own replies back so its cache worked at its best.

 ollama is not naive.
 It has a server-side prefix cache too and it works.
 Its prefill stays roughly flat across the conversation instead of climbing.
-So this isn't "clever Fono vs. clueless ollama".
-It's a tool tuned for one job vs. a general-purpose server:
+The difference below comes from Fono being tuned for one job while ollama is a general-purpose server.
+But I think there is room for improvement in ollama :)

 | Turn | Fono cached first token | ollama first token | ollama prefill |
 |---:|---:|---:|---:|